Watson-Personal-Assistant/developer/_content/further-topics/login-with-IBMid.md

 A script, [wa-get-iam.sh](https://watson-personal-assistant.github.io/developer/assets/scripts/wa-get-iam-id.sh), is available for download to help you create your IAM ID.

 **Tip**: To create an IAM ID, you must first create an IAM API key.
 This key is sometimes referred to as a Platform API key or an IBM Cloud API key.
+**Restriction**: To create an IAM ID for an audio client, the IBMid you use must be associated with a single tenant.

 ### Procedure
 Complete these steps to configure IAM authentication for your instances: